-Perfectly arranged on a secure little bay harbor, Sausalito is undeniably lovely.
-Named for the ‘tiny willows’ that once populated the banks of its creeks, it’s a tiny settlement of pretty houses that tumble neatly down a green hillside into a well-heeled downtown.
-Much of the town affords the visitor uninterrupted views of San Francisco and Angel Island and, due to the ridgeline at its back, fog generally bypasses this charmed spot.
+Perfectly arranged on a secure little harbor on the bay, Sausalito is undeniably lovely.
+Named for the tiny willows that once populated the banks of its creeks, it’s famous for its colorful houseboats bobbing in the bay.
+Much of the well-heeled downtown has uninterrupted views of San Francisco and Angel Island, and due to the ridgeline at its back, fog generally skips it.

-It’s easy to imagine the town as a small seafaring center populated by fisherfolk, as it once was, but there’s no denying that Sausalito today is a fiercely fashionable tourist haven, jam-packed with both junkie souvenir shops and costly boutiques.
-It is the first town you encounter after crossing the Golden Gate Bridge from San Francisco, so daytime crowds usually turn up and make parking difficult.
-Ferrying over from San Francisco makes a more relaxing excursion.
-A coffee, a quick shopping stroll and a walk along the bayfront are enough to satisfy most day visitors.
+Sausalito is understandably a major tourist trap, jam-packed with souvenir shops and costly boutiques.
+It’s the first town you encounter after crossing the Golden Gate Bridge from San Francisco, so daytime crowds turn up in droves and make parking difficult.
+Ferrying over from San Francisco makes for a more relaxing excursion.